Health and Safety Excellence program: Topic requirements

 Summary:

-Workplace health promotion (also known as health and wellness) is the combined efforts of your business, employees and community to improve the health and well-being of people, both at work and at home.
-It may include things like improving the way work is organized, encouraging personal and professional development, promoting a strong health and safety culture, and the promotion of general well-being.
+Workplace health promotion is the combined efforts of your business, employees and community to improve the health and well-being of people, both at work and at home.
+It may include things like offering healthy food options in the workplace, promoting physical activity and exercise, providing education and resources on mental health, promoting a strong health and safety culture, and promoting general well-being.

 Your workplace health promotion program could include initiatives such as: